uber/kraken/README.md

 # Features

 Following are some highlights of Kraken:
 - **Highly scalable**.
-It's capable of distributing docker images at > 50% of max download speed limit on every host; Cluster size and image size do not have significant impact on download speed.
+Kraken is capable of distributing docker images at > 50% of max download speed limit on every host.
+Cluster size and image size do not have significant impact on download speed.
   - Supports at least 8k hosts per cluster.
   - Supports arbitrarily large blobs/layers.
 We normally limit max size to 20G for best performance.
 - **Highly available**.
 No component is a single point of failure.